It Starts With My Own Celiac Story

 However, Dr. Fasano says the degree of your leaky gut will vary depending upon your genetics.

-Those with the genes for gluten sensitivity only (like my kids and husband) will also experience a leaky gut, just not for the same intensity and degree of damage as that of someone with Celiac disease.
+Those with the genes for gluten sensitivity only (like my kids and husband) will also experience a leaky gut.
+But they would likely not experience the same intensity and degree of damage as that of someone with Celiac disease.

 But the leaky gut is enough for gluten to generate an inflammatory response.

-According to Dr. Fasano, those people too will develop a leaky gut, (as mentioned before everyone does), but it won’t last long, cause many symptoms and little to no damage will occur.
+According to Dr. Fasano, those people too will develop a leaky gut, (as mentioned before everyone does).
+However, it won’t last long and cause many symptoms so little to no damage will occur.